$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Experiments

-\textbf{Limitation.} Regarding frames per second (FPS), our Depth-UP results in a 20\% decrease.
-However, this reduction does not significantly impact the overall efficiency of SSC models.
-It is important to note that we have not implemented any specific code optimization strategies to enhance runtime.
-Consequently, the computational overhead introduced by our framework remains acceptable.
+\textbf{Limitation.} Our Depth-UP results in a 20\% reduction in FPS; however, this decrease does not significantly affect the overall efficiency of OCC models.
+Notably, we have not applied any code optimization strategies to improve runtime.
+Thus, the computational overhead introduced by our framework remains within an acceptable range.